kyverno/chainsaw/website/docs/reference/apis/chainsaw.v1alpha2.md

 |---|---|---|---|---|
 | `propagation` | [`meta/v1.DeletionPropagation`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#deletionpropagation-v1-meta) |  |  | <p>Propagation decides if a deletion will propagate to the dependents of the object, and how the garbage collector will handle the propagation.</p> |

-## Discovery     {#chainsaw-kyverno-io-v1alpha2-Discovery}
+## DiscoveryOptions     {#chainsaw-kyverno-io-v1alpha2-DiscoveryOptions}

 **Appears in:**

 - [ConfigurationSpec](#chainsaw-kyverno-io-v1alpha2-ConfigurationSpec)

-<p>Discovery options contain the discovery configuration used when discovering tests in folders.</p>
+<p>DiscoveryOptions contains the discovery configuration used when discovering tests in folders.</p>

 | Field | Type | Required | Inline | Description |